-Making its way onto Australian shores in 2016, the sonnenBatterie Eco has become one of Australia’s leading solar battery storage systems, holding a market share that’s not too far off the likes of the Tesla Powerwall.
-According to Sonnen, the sonnenBatterie is designed to allow customers to cover about 80% of their annual energy requirement with self-produced and clean energy.
+Designed in Germany and certified Australian Made, the sonnenBatterie Hybrid has become one of Australia’s leading solar battery storage systems, holding a market share that’s not too far off the likes of the Tesla Powerwall.
+According to sonnen, the sonnenBatterie is designed to allow customers to cover on average 80% of their annual energy requirement with self-produced and clean energy.

-Sonnen batteries come in a range of different sizes, from 5kWh to 15kWh.
-If you’re looking to expand your system, the Sonnen website claims that this is easy, with sizes increasing in blocks of 2.5kWh.
+sonnen’s batteries come in a range of different sizes, from 2.5kWh to 15kWh.
+If you’re looking to expand your system, the sonnen website claims that this is easy, with sizes increasing in blocks of 2.5kWh.

-The sonnenBatterie Eco, like other solar batteries, works by storing the power your solar panels have produced during the day for you to use at night.
+The sonnenBatterie Hybrid, like other solar home batteries, works by storing the power your solar panels have produced during the day for you to use at night.
 But what makes this storage system unique is its in-built smart management system to help you optimise your battery for longevity.

 Not only that, but those with a sonnenBatterie also become part of the sonnenCommunity where solar generated energy is shared amongst households in a bid to reduce their collective reliance on the grid.

-The latest model (sonnenBatterie Eco 9.43) has a usable capacity of about 90% of the listed storage size, an output of between 2.5kW and 3.3kW, and a 20-year lifespan.
-Other notable features include its lithium iron phosphate cell technology and 10-year or 10,000 charge cycles conditional warranty.
+The latest model (sonnenBatterie Hybrid 9.53) has a usable capacity of about 90% of the listed storage size, an output of between 2.5kW and 3.3kW.
+Other notable features include its cobalt free and lithium iron phosphate cell technology and 10-year or 10,000 charge cycles conditional warranty.
 The battery itself has everything included, including an inverter, so you’re ready to connect upon purchase.